thosgood/this-weeks-finds/markdown/151-200/week164.md

 Anyway, what I find exciting is that all this stuff generalizes to higher dimensions if we restrict attention to manifolds that have trivial homotopy groups up to a certain point!
-For example, it works for compact oriented smooth 7-manifolds that have trivial π_1 and π_2.
+For example, it works for compact oriented smooth 7-manifolds that have trivial \pi _1 and \pi _2.
 Any such manifold can be obtained by doing surgery on some framed 3-spheres embedded in S^7.
 Just as 1-spheres can link in 3d space since 1+1 is one less than 3, 3-spheres can link in 7d space since 3+3 is one less